apache/spark/UPDATING.md

 "airflow-version" label, please upgrade your google-cloud-dataflow or apache-beam version to 2.2.0 or greater.

+### Google cloud connection string

+With Airflow 1.9 or lower there where two connection strings for the Google Cloud operators, both `google_cloud_storage_default` and `google_cloud_default`.
+This can be confusing and therefore the `google_cloud_storage_default` connection id has been replaced with `google_cloud_default` to make the connection id consistent across Airflow.

 ## Airflow 1.9

 ### SSH Hook updates, along with new SSH Operator & SFTP Operator